-For Lumada Data Catalog, Keycloak 18.0.2 is the default identity and access management, which allows the creation of a user database with custom roles and groups.
-It will be installed during the Helm deployment of Lumada Data Catalog.
+For Data Catalog, Keycloak 18.0.2 is the default identity and access management tool, which allows the creation of a user database with custom roles and groups.
+It is installed during the Helm deployment of Data Catalog.

 Port and firewall requirements

 If the Data Catalog users, including service users, need to access Data Catalog across a firewall, you should allow access to the following ports at the cluster IP address.

 |Secure Data Catalog browser application (HTTPS)